 “Thanks Robby.
 That’s exactly how I want everyone to remember Jace.”

 “A little testy this morning.
 Missing your bed buddy?”

 “Shut up, Robby,” Mary defends me.

-“I spent the night in his arms and was covered by dog slobber in the morning.”
+“I spent my dreams in his arms and was covered by dog slobber in the morning.”

 They both break up.
 I still have some sense of humor.

 “Let’s go to Out & Proud around noon.”

 “Let’s get stoned first,” as he pulls out his proverbial joint.

 For the first time in days, I feel normal.